oracle-livelabs/developer/rest-services-for-adb-appDevLive/rest-enable-objects/rest-enable-objects.md

 ## Task 2: REST Enable Business Logic (PL/SQL procedure)

-1. It's now time to REST enable our Business Logic or PL/SQL procedure we created in the previous lab.
-To start, left click our module com.oracle.livelab.api in the Database Actions breadcrumbs in the upper left of the page.
+1. It's now time to REST enable our Business Logic, or PL/SQL procedure, we created in the previous lab.
+Start by left clicking our module com.oracle.livelab.api in the Database Actions breadcrumbs in the upper left of the page.

     ![Database Actions breadcrumbs](./images/rest-25.png)

-2. As before, we are going to create a new **Template**.
+2. Like before, we'll create a new **Template**.
 Left click the **+ Create Template** button on the right side of the page, right under our module.

     ![Left click the + Create Template button](./images/rest-9.png)